 The experiment was conducted in the laboratory by using Completely Randomized Design (CRD).
 The data were analyzed with the help of the Analysis of Variance (two-way classification).
 The data of the experiment was transformed (whenever necessary) by using suitable transformation value in order to make the analysis of variance valid and feasible.

-Table 1 Grain seed protectants used are tabulated under:
+Table 1 Grain seed protectants used are tabulated under:why?